afghifariii/mitrais-final-project/README.md

 * Spring-boot will run on `localhost:8080`
 * Go to employee-frontend folder and run `npm install` and then `npm start`
 * Angular-2 will run on `localhost:4200`
+* Work well on Firefox or Chrome in `1366 x 768` Resolution